WLBY: WOIA, WOIB and WNRS (1958–1992)

-Various formats as WIQB, WAMX, WDEO, and WYBN (1992–2001)
+As WIQB, WAMX, WDEO, and WYBN (1992–2001)

 WNRS became WIQB on February 21, 1992 and changed from oldies to new-age music as its former oldies format moved to new sister FM station WQKL.

 On March 1, 1993, the station call sign changed from WIQB to WAMX.
 WAMX had an adult contemporary music format.
 In September 1994, American Media Management bought WAMX and WIQB-FM from Mediabase Research Corporation for $3.6 million.

 On October 18, 1996, WAMX became WDEO.
 At the time, Domino's Pizza founder Tom Monaghan reached a local marketing agreement to change WDEO to a Catholic format branded Ave Maria Radio, sponsored by his Ave Maria Foundation.
 However, due to WDEO having a weak signal that did not reach the city of Detroit, Monaghan bought Ypsilanti, Michigan station WWCM, whose 9,200 watt daytime signal was more audible in Detroit, for $2.5 million in June that year.
 The WDEO call sign and programming would move to WWCM.

 On October 1, 1999, WDEO changed its call sign to WYBN and format from religion to the Business Talk Radio Network.
 The "YBN" stood for "Your Business News".
 In May 2000, Clear Channel Communications acquired Cumulus' Ann Arbor stations, including WYBN.